 Even though year 2022 was still not considered to be returning to normal tourism numbers pre Covid but with more favorable business condition that International travel has made a comeback during the second half of the year.
-Banyan Tree Bangkok reduced their rate by 15% in 2022 vs pre-covid level, while Phuket hotels reduced between 18%-25% in order to stay attractive in the market, due to the increased battle for the Domestic market in Phuket.
+Banyan Tree Bangkok reduced their rate by 15 percent in 2022 vs pre-covid level, while Phuket hotels reduced between 18-25 percent in order to stay attractive in the market, due to the increased battle for the Domestic market in Phuket.
 Until international flights are allowed into Phuket and international tourism resumes, rates will remain lower than 2019 and 2020.
-2023 is expected to be a year of recovery against 2022, with rates budgeted to increase on average 30% year on year.tourism resumes, rates will remain lower than 2019 and 2020.
-2022 is expected to be a year of recovery against 2021, with rates budgeted to increase on average 27% year on year.
+2023 is expected to be a year of recovery against 2022, with rates budgeted to increase on average 30 percent year on year.
+2022 is expected to be a year of recovery against 2021, with rates budgeted to increase on average 27 percent year on year.